ORIGINAL FRANCES DIMENSIONS

 The original FRANCES is an imperfect, classic design.
 She’s comparable in many ways to an MGTD or a J3 Cub.
 They spewed oil and weren’t very fast by today’s standards, but they were so cute and stylish that owners have enjoyed every minute of their use for decades.
 With nearly 40 years to think about an upgrade, FRANCES II approaches perfection!

-Study plans are available for US$ 40.00, Full plans without loftings or offsets for US$ 675.00 and full plans including a full-size mylar hull lofting and right to build for US$ 2500.00
+Study plans are available emailed to you in pdf format for US$ 25.00, Full printed plans without loftings or offsets for US$ 675.00 and full printed plans including a full-size mylar hull lofting and right to build for US$ 2500.00

 PDF Plans: $25